dhruvil931/dhruvil931/README.md

 # 💫 About Me:
-I’m Dhruvil Kapadiya, a Computer Engineering student with a strong interest in backend and full-stack development.
-I focus on writing clean, maintainable code and understanding how systems work beyond the surface level.
-I’m continuously improving my skills and aim to contribute to real-world products where performance and reliability matter.
+I’m Dhruvil Kapadiya, a Computer Engineering student specializing in Java full-stack web development.
+I work with technologies like Spring Boot and React to build structured, maintainable, and reliable web applications.

 ## 🌐 Socials: